aselshall/rm/hw/hw1.md

 ### Submission
 - Submit your homework on Canvas page in PDF format by by the due date on Canvas.
 - The [late submission policy](https://github.com/aselshall/rm/blob/main/README.md#late-assignment-and-report-policy) in the course syllabus applies.
+- It is essential to adhere to the deadlines to ensure fairness and maintain the integrity of the learning process.
+If you encounter challenges that may affect your ability to submit on time, please communicate with the instructor as early as possible to explore possible accommodations.

 ### Evaluation Criteria
 - Understanding: Does the reflection show a basic understanding of the importance of significance, feasibility, personal interest, and ethics in selecting a research problem?